 A few layers of material strategically ultrabonded over the damage and the sail is ready for use again.

 With the right tools and know-how, almost any repair can be made to a sail as long as the cloth still has sufficient integrity.
-Some smaller repairs can be made onboard (click here for a guide to common onboard sail repairs), while larger repairs will require the use of a loft and qualified sailmaker to breathe life back into your sail.
+Some smaller repairs can be made onboard, while larger repairs will require the use of a loft and qualified sailmaker to breathe life back into your sail.
 For offshore cruisers, I highly recommend having a well-equipped repair kit to make emergency repairs.
-Click here for an offshore repair kit checklist or call your local Quantum loft and they can help you assemble the right kit for your needs.
+Check out our offshore repair kit checklist or call your local Quantum loft and they can help you assemble the right kit for your needs.